stephaneVercouillieBMID/slate/source/index.html.md

 This specifies that the token has been signed with an RSA Signature utilising the SHA-256 hashing algorithm and the key identified by the string “1e9gdk7”.

-Decoding the second element gives you the JSON object containing the claims about the user.
+Decoding the second element gives you the JSON object containing the claims about the User.
 Following fields could be returned: For example decoding the value from the example above gives:

 Values |	Returned |	Description
 :-- | :-- | :--